-At Marketing Trends we are discovering what drives Australia’s top marketers.
-Maria shares with us how BIA adapted their marketing strategy during lockdown to stay connected to their customers and the role automation is playing in providing new and better insurance services.
+At Marketing Trends, we are discovering what drives Australia’s top marketers.
+Maria Gonzalez shares with us how Berkley Insurance Australia adapted their marketing strategy during lockdown to stay connected to their customers, and the role automation is playing in providing new and better insurance services.
 Read her full interview below.

 Would you still be a florist or event manager if you hadn’t pursued a marketing career?